pokt-network/docs/paths/node-runner/zero-to-node/1-4-set-hostname.md

     ```bash
     nano /etc/hostname
     ```
-2. Change the `localhost` value to the fully qualified hostname of for your node (for example, `pokt001.pokt.run`).
+2. Change the `localhost` value to the fully qualified hostname of your node (for example, `pokt001.pokt.run`).
 3. Save the file with <kbd>Ctrl+O</kbd> and then <kbd>return</kbd>.
 4. Exit nano with <kbd>Ctrl+X</kbd>.
 5. Reboot the node with the following command: